Opinions expressed reflect the view of the writer (this is his story), and not those of SingSaver.

 When you use cashback cards, paying an annual fee puts you in a net loss starting position.

-Suppose you held the AMEX True Cashback card, which earns 1.5% cashback on everything and carries an annual fee of S$171.20.
+Suppose you held the American Express True Cashback Card, which earns 1.5% cashback on everything and carries an annual fee of S$171.20.
 The first year fee is free, but suppose you’re unable to get it waived in the second year.
 By going ahead and paying that fee, you’re putting yourself in a net loss position before you’ve spent a single cent on the card.
 At a 1.5% cashback rate, you’re going to have to spend S$11,413 just to get yourself back to 0!
 You only start to earn any benefit from the S$11,414th dollar onwards.

 Now, suppose you held the DBS Altitude Visa Signature, which has an annual fee of S$192.60 and offers the first year free.
 In the second year, paying the annual fee gets you 10,000 miles.